floAH/tensorflow/ISSUE_TEMPLATE.md

 Installed version of CUDA and cuDNN:
 (please attach the output of `ls -l /path/to/cuda/lib/libcud*`):

-If installed from binary pip package, provide:
+If installed from binary pip package, please provide:

 1. Which pip package you installed.
 2. The output from python -c "import tensorflow; print(tensorflow.__version__)".